 Existing school immunization requirements should be discussed with the student and parent community and maintained.
 In addition, although influenza vaccination is generally not required for school attendance, it should be highly encouraged for all students and staff.
 The symptoms of influenza and SARS-CoV-2 infection are similar and taking steps to prevent influenza will decrease the incidence of disease in schools and the related lost educational time and resources needed to handle such situations by school personnel and families.
 School districts may consider requiring influenza vaccination for all staff members.

-In order to vaccinate as many school staff, students and community members as possible, school-located vaccination clinics (partnered or through SBHCs) should be a priority for school districts.
+In order to vaccinate as many school staff, students, and community members as possible, school-located vaccination clinics (partnered or through SBHCs) should be a priority for school districts.
 Schools are important parts of neighborhoods and communities and serve as locations for community members after school hours and on weekends.
 These clinics should be conducted in collaboration with students’ medical homes.

-Vision screening practices should continue in school whenever possible.
+Vision screening practices should continue in schools.
 Vision screening serves to identify children who may otherwise have no outward symptoms of blurred vision or subtle ocular abnormalities that, if untreated, may lead to permanent vision loss or impaired academic performance in school.
-Furthermore, there is some evidence that myopia has increased among children during the pandemic. xii,xiii Personal prevention practices and environmental cleaning and disinfection are important principles to follow during vision screening, along with any additional guidelines from local health authorities.
+Furthermore, there is some evidence that myopia has increased among children during the pandemic.
+20,21

-Safe hearing screening practices should continue in schools whenever possible.
+Safe hearing screening practices should continue in schools.
 School screening programs for hearing are critical in identifying children who have hearing loss as soon as possible so that reversible causes can be treated and hearing restored.
 Children with permanent or progressive hearing loss will be habilitated with hearing aids to prevent impaired academic performance in the future.
 Personal prevention practices and environmental cleaning and disinfection are important principles to follow during hearing screening, along with any additional guidelines from local health authorities.

-Oral health programs should continue in schools whenever possible.
+Oral health programs should continue in schools.
 During the COVID-19 pandemic, risk factors for dental decay increased as access to dental services declined dramatically.
 School-based oral health programs are designed to address barriers to access for children at high risk to prevent dental decay and improve overall health and academic success.
-Using a preventive frame, these programs can provide oral health education, promotion of healthy school nutrition, oral health screening and dental sealants in school buildings through drop-in services, including mobile vans operating on school grounds, through SBHCs and/or in the community but school linked.,xiv, School districts and school-based oral health providers should collaborate with state and local public health agencies to promote the safe continuation or restart of school-based oral health programs.
+Using a preventive frame, these programs can provide oral health education, promotion of healthy school nutrition, oral health screening and dental sealants in school buildings through drop-in services, including mobile vans operating on school grounds, through SBHCs and/or in the community but school linked.22 School districts and school-based oral health providers should collaborate with state and local public health agencies to promote the safe continuation or restart of school-based oral health programs.
 School-based programs should ensure adherence to CDC guidance for the operation of dental facilities and school sealant programs during the COVID-19 pandemic.

 Children with Chronic Illness

 Like food insecurity, housing insecurity is a significant and sometimes overlooked issue that affects many families and will impact children’s ability to return and re-engage with school.
 With pandemic-associated job losses, there have been significant numbers of families with children who have been evicted or will soon be evicted from their homes.
-According to the US Census Bureau data, as of September 2021, 11.9 million adults living in rental housing are not caught up on rent; the percentage is higher for Black, Latinx and Asian renters compared with white renters.
-For renters with children, 1 in 5 is not caught up with last month’s rent.
-Housing insecurity impacts a child's education directly through missed school days and through transferring to a new school, which is associated with a 4 times higher risk of chronic absenteeism, lower grades and test scores and increased risk of dropping out of school.
+According to the US Census Bureau data, as of September 2021, 11.9 million adults living in rental housing are not caught up on rent; the percentage is higher for Black, Hispanic and Asian renters.
+For renters with children, 1 in 5 are not caught up with last month’s rent.24 Housing insecurity impacts a child's education directly through missed school days and through transferring to a new school, which is associated with a 4 times higher risk of chronic absenteeism, lower grades and test scores and increased risk of dropping out of school.
 Housing insecurity also impacts education indirectly by impacting a child's overall physical and mental health, which can have negative consequences for educational achievement.
 Children who experience homelessness are at increased risk for malnutrition, asthma, obesity, and dental, vision, emotional, behavioral and developmental problems.
 In addition, the increased toxic stress children experience when they live in unstable housing situations can contribute to anxiety and other mental health conditions that interfere with a child’s education.
 The interconnectedness of employment, housing, health and education and the disproportionate impact this has had on communities of color because of structural racism must be considered as children return to school.
 Schools are encouraged to partner with community agencies to address the effects of housing insecurity and mitigate the impact this will have on the education of children.